-E. INSTALLATION IN TO A FACTORY BUILT (METAL) FIREPLACE
+E. INSTALLATION IN TO A FACTORY BUILT (METAL) FIREPLACE (refer to figure 18)

-(Refer to figure 20)

 When installing into a factory built fireplace, the firebox must accept the insert without modification other than removing bolted or screwed together pieces such as smoke shelf/deflectors, ash lips, screen or door tracks and damper assemblies.
 These items must be reinstalled to restore the fireplace to its original operating condition if the insert is removed and not replaced.
 The removal of any part must not alter the integrity of the listed fireplace in any way.
-In zero-clearance fireplace installations, when the fireplace opening is above the floor or raised hearth, the adjustable "Breckwell P23 Z-C Legs" (part # A-S-ZCLEGS) can be used to bridge the gap between the hearth and stove bottom.
-Refer to figure 14.
+In zero-clearance fireplace installations, when the fireplace opening is above the floor or raised hearth, the adjustable "Breckwell P2000 Z-C skirt" (part # A-ZC-SKRT), or "Breckwell P2000 Z-C Legs" (part #A-S-ZCLEGS), can be used to bridge the gap between the hearth and stove bottom.
+Refer to figure 13.
 The factory built fireplace must be listed per UL 127.
 Installation must include a full height listed chimney liner meeting type HT requirements (2100° F) per 1777 (U.S.).
 The liner must be securely attached to the insert flue collar and the chimney top.
 The damper area must be sealed to prevent room air passage to chimney cavity.